bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Returns the token with index index.

-[DOMTokenList/contains](https://developer.mozilla.org/en-US/docs/Web/API/DOMTokenList/contains "The contains() method of the DOMTokenList interface returns a boolean value — true if the underlying list contains the given token, otherwise false.")
+[DOMTokenList/contains](https://developer.mozilla.org/en-US/docs/Web/API/DOMTokenList/contains 'The contains() method of the DOMTokenList interface returns a boolean value — true if the underlying list contains the given token, otherwise false.')

 In all current engines.